Hybrid Quantum Error Correction and Mitigation by Purification: Local anisotropic errors

 We now consider the error threshold analysis by following the procedure in Sec. \ref{subsec:threshold-performance} using the local dephasing channel (\ref{dephasingchannel}) starting from the initial state $ |\psi_0 \rangle = |+\rangle^{\otimes M} $.

 Figure \ref{fig:combined_fidelity_logical_error_pure_deph} shows results for local dephasing without twirling for $M=1$ and $M=5$.
 Figure \ref{fig:combined_fidelity_logical_error_pure_deph}(a)(b) shows the fidelity evolution as a function of error and purification cycles for $ M = 5 $.
 Similarly to the global and local depolarizing channels (see Figs. \ref{fig:onequbitrec} and \ref{fig:combined_fidelity_logical_error_depol}), the fidelity follows an exponential decay that saturates to a finite value for the physical error values shown.
-As before, increasing the code size reduces the logical error rate (\ref{gammadef}).
+As before, increasing the purification depth, or equivalently the number of copies $N=2^\ell$, reduces the effective logical error rate (\ref{gammadef}).

-Figure \ref{fig:combined_fidelity_logical_error_pure_deph}(c)(d) shows the logical error rate $ \gamma_{L} $ as a function of the physical error rate $ p $.
-For both $M=1$ and $M=5$, we observe a crossover of the curves, giving the error threshold at
+Figure \ref{fig:combined_fidelity_logical_error_pure_deph}(c)(d) shows the effective logical error rate $ \gamma_{L} $ as a function of the physical error rate $ p $.
+For both $M=1$ and $M=5$, we observe a crossover of the curves, giving the PQES error threshold at

-For $p<p_{\mathrm{th}}$, increasing the number of purification rounds $\ell$ substantially suppresses the logical error rate $\gamma_L$, reflecting that each PQEC cycle yields a net purification gain that slows logical error accumulation over time.
+For $p<p_{\mathrm{th}}$, increasing the number of purification rounds $\ell$ substantially suppresses the effective logical error rate $\gamma_L$, reflecting that each PQES cycle yields a net purification gain that slows logical error accumulation over time.
 As $p\to p_{\mathrm{th}}$, the marginal benefit of increasing $\ell$ diminishes, and progressively larger $\ell$ is required to maintain a small effective decay rate.
-For $p> p_{\mathrm{th}}$, adding additional purification rounds produces a worse result, characteristic of the error rate being over the threshold.
+For $p>p_{\mathrm{th}}$, additional purification rounds amplify the wrong dominant eigenvector, so the target fidelity decreases rather than improves.

-Because the full twirling (\ref{eq:twirl-1qubit}) maps local dephasing to an isotropic Pauli channel, the resulting PQEC dynamics, and subsequently all threshold curves for dephasing with complete twirling, are exactly identical to those obtained in the depolarization analysis of Fig.~\ref{fig:combined_fidelity_logical_error_depol} for every $(p,\ell)$, the fidelity relaxation to its steady state, the steady-state values themselves, and the associated logical-error behavior (with threshold at $p=0.75$), coincide point-wise with the depolarizing case.
+With full twirling, (\ref{eq:twirl-1qubit}) maps local dephasing to the local depolarizing channel with the same contraction parameter.
+The PQES dynamics then coincide pointwise with the local depolarizing results of Fig.~\ref{fig:combined_fidelity_logical_error_depol}: the fidelity relaxation, steady-state values, and effective decay rates are the same, and the threshold is restored to $p_{\mathrm{th}}=3/4$.